Hekla: In popular culture

 Hekla has featured in artistic works since the time of its medieval infamy.

+Architecture

+The Tour Hekla, a 220 m skyscraper in La Défense, Paris, France, built in 2022, is named after the volcano.

 Films

-In the Spanish apocalyptic science fiction film, Los Últimos Días (2013), some news reporters speculate that three recent eruptions of Mount Hekla could have caused the spreading form of agoraphobia that kills affected people who go outside.
+In the Spanish apocalyptic science fiction film, Los Últimos Días (2013), some news reporters speculate that three recent eruptions of Hekla could have caused the spreading form of agoraphobia that kills affected people who go outside.

 The climax of Robert Eggers's 2022 film The Northman takes place on the slopes of Hekla.

 Food

 In the Boston, Massachusetts area, Hekla pastries can be found – large, upside-down cinnamon rolls with white sugar icing spooned over the top to look like the snow-topped volcano.